 The Facts on Mac ‘n Chao

-Availability: Mac ‘n Chao is available in the freezer section of stores in the United States (and possibly Canada), but we aren’t sure on specific stores.
-See where to buy on their website.
+Availability: Mac ‘n Chao is available in the freezer section of stores in the United States (and possibly Canada).
+Look for it at Target, Albertson’s, Safeway, and Sprouts stores.

 Certifications: Mac ‘n Chao is Certified Vegan.